-A patient herself, Emily understands how it’s easy to assume drugs are safe simply because they are FDA-approved.
-However, through her personal and professional experiences, she has learned that some drugs and medical devices can leave patients with life-altering consequences without proper warning — a fact that motivates her to help patients and their families stay informed when it comes to medical products and procedures.
+Emily understands how it’s easy to assume drugs are safe simply because they are FDA-approved.
+However, through her personal and professional experiences, she has learned that some drugs and medical devices can leave patients with life-altering consequences without proper warning.
+This is a fact that motivates her to help patients and their families stay informed when it comes to medical products and procedures.

 Emily began her professional career as a journalist while attending the University of Florida.
-She worked as an editorial assistant for Miami magazine and as the production assistant at The Brechner Center for Freedom of Information, a unit of the University of Florida College of Journalism and Communications.
+She worked as an editorial and marketing assistant for Miami magazine and as the production assistant at The Brechner Center for Freedom of Information, a unit of the University of Florida College of Journalism and Communications.
 She also contributed to the campus newspaper, the Independent Florida Alligator.

 After graduating with a bachelor’s degree in journalism from UF, Emily covered crime, breaking news and local government for the South Florida Sun Sentinel.
 There, her passion for being an advocate and voice for victims only grew stronger, and in 2017, she joined Drugwatch.